agarciagoni/HomeData-Visuals/README.md

 The graphs in the left side show live data from Temperature, Humidity and Light Intensity from a terMITe placed in the kitchen top.

 The three different indicators in the right side show information every 5 seconds (customizable) from three terMITes placed in the kitchen top, the back cabinet, and the top cabinet of the Piccolo Kitchen.

+Visualisation tool for a set of sensors deployed in a kitchen prototype - Alejandro Garcia Goni agarciag@mit.edu / garciagoni.alejandro@gmail.com